-It’s still summer, but not too early to plan for Homecoming 2014; mark your calendars for Oct.
-10-11—and while you’re at it, save the dates for Alumni Weekend 2015 on May 28-31.
-For now, enjoy what’s left of summer!
-Whether it's the biggest opportunity you think we're missing, an alumnus/a who you think deserves recognition or where we're on our A-game, keep your comments coming!
+Whether it's telling us about the biggest opportunity you think we're missing, offering up the name of an alumnus/a who you think deserves recognition or telling us where we're on our A-game, keep your comments coming!
 You can reach out to me (firstname.lastname@example.org

 ) or any of the Association Board members with your ideas.

 With best wishes,